-Reduced fares on local bus routes and light rail are available to youth ages 6-18, seniors age 65 and older, persons with a disability and Medicare cardholders.
+Reduced fares on local bus routes and light rail are available to youth ages 6-18, seniors age 65 and above, persons with disabilities and Medicare cardholders.
 Passengers must have valid proof of eligibility to use reduced fares.

 Effective April 1, 2012, guidelines were changed for the Valley Metro Reduced Fare ID program to ensure only those individuals that meet the reduced fare eligibility criteria receive reduced fare ID cards.
 In addition, application processing guidelines have changed and the cost of a Valley Metro photo ID has increased to $5.
 For more details about these changes, download the Reduced Fare Photo ID Program Changes document.